longuyen97/delaunay-triangulator/README.md

       for each triangle in triangulation do
          if point is inside circumcircle of triangle
             add triangle to badTriangles

-      for each triangle in badTriangles do
-         for each edge in triangle do
-            if edge is not shared by any other triangles in badTriangles add edge to polygon

-      for each triangle in badTriangles do
-         remove triangle from triangulation
+            add edges of triangle to polygon

       for each edge in polygon do
+         if edge appears twice
+            add edge to badEdges

+      remove bad triangles from triangulation

-         newTri := form a triangle from edge to point add newTri to triangulation
+      remove bad edges, construct from good edges and current point new triangles and add them to triangulation

    remove super-triangle
    return triangulation